Anselm Kiefer: Confronting History, Myth, and Matter

 • Q: Is there a film about Anselm Kiefer?

-• A: Yes, Wim Wenders directed a critically acclaimed 3D documentary titled Anselm (2023), offering an immersive look at the artist's life, process, and work.
-This is the primary film Anselm Kiefer is featured in.
+• A: Yes, Wim Wenders directed the critically acclaimed 3D documentary Anselm (2023), offering an immersive look at Kiefer's life, process, and monumental work.
+See "Anselm, a Film by Wim Wenders: Stepping into Kiefer's World."

 • Q: Where can I see Anselm Kiefer exhibitions?

 • A: His work is in major museums worldwide (like MoMA, Tate Modern, Centre Pompidou, Hamburger Bahnhof) and shown in international galleries.
-Checking the current exhibitions of major contemporary art institutions is the best way to find Anselm Kiefer exhibitions.
-His work is also sometimes on view at his former studio complex, La Ribaute, in Barjac, France.
+Check current exhibitions of major contemporary art institutions or guides to the best museums in Europe to find Anselm Kiefer exhibitions.
+His former studio complex, La Ribaute, also sometimes offers viewings.

 The Weight and the Wonder